Generic Name: amiodarone hydrochloride

 Labor and Delivery

-Amiodarone and one of its major metabolites, desethylamiodarone (DEA), are excreted in human milk, suggesting that breast-feeding could expose the nursing infant to a significant dose of the drug.
-Nursing offspring of lactating rats administered amiodarone have been shown to be less viable and have reduced body-weight gains.
-Therefore, when Pacerone® Tablets therapy is indicated, the mother should be advised to discontinue nursing.
+Amiodarone hydrochloride and one of its major metabolites, DEA, are excreted in human milk, suggesting that breast-feeding could expose the nursing infant to a significant dose of the drug.
+Nursing offspring of lactating rats administered amiodarone hydrochloride have been shown to be less viable and have reduced body-weight gains.
+Therefore, when Pacerone® therapy is indicated, the mother should be advised to discontinue nursing.

-The safety and effectiveness of Pacerone® (Amiodarone HCl) Tablets in pediatric patients have not been established.
+The safety and effectiveness of Pacerone® (amiodarone hydrochloride) in pediatric patients have not been established.

-Clinical studies of amiodarone HCl tablets did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of amiodarone hydrochloride did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
-In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal or cardiac function, and of concomitant disease or other drug therapy.
+In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-Adverse reactions have been very common in virtually all series of patients treated with amiodarone HCl for ventricular arrhythmias with relatively large doses of drug (400 mg/day and above), occurring in about three-fourths of all patients and causing discontinuation in 7 to 18%.
-The most serious reactions are pulmonary toxicity, exacerbation of arrhythmia and rare serious liver injury (see "WARNINGS"), but other adverse effects constitute important problems.
-They are often reversible with dose reduction or cessation of amiodarone treatment.
+Adverse reactions have been very common in virtually all series of patients treated with amiodarone hydrochloride for ventricular arrhythmias with relatively large doses of drug (400 mg/day and above), occurring in about three-fourths of all patients and causing discontinuation in 7% to 18%.
+The most serious reactions are pulmonary toxicity, exacerbation of arrhythmia, and rare serious liver injury (see WARNINGS), but other adverse effects constitute important problems.
+They are often reversible with dose reduction or cessation of amiodarone hydrochloride treatment.
 Most of the adverse effects appear to become more frequent with continued treatment beyond six months, although rates appear to remain relatively constant beyond one year.
 The time and dose relationships of adverse effects are under continued study.

 Cardiovascular adverse reactions, other than exacerbation of the arrhythmias, include the uncommon occurrence of congestive heart failure (3%) and bradycardia.
 Bradycardia usually responds to dosage reduction but may require a pacemaker for control.
 CHF rarely requires drug discontinuation.
 Cardiac conduction abnormalities occur infrequently and are reversible on discontinuation of drug.